northbright/Notes/php/install-latest-php-from-source-on-centos7.md

     Goto last line of `php-fpm.conf` to check include relative path for *.conf:

-        // For example in this case
+        ; For example in this case
         include=/usr/local/php/etc/php-fpm.d/*.conf

-        // Copy file
+        ; Copy file
         sudo cp /usr/local/php/etc/php-fpm.d/www.conf.default /usr/local/php/etc/php-fpm.d/www.conf

   * Configure

-        // Unix user/group of processes
+        ; Unix user/group of processes
-        // user and group should be the same as nginx's user = nobody
+        ; user and group should be the same as nginx's user = nobody
         group = nobody

+        ; Listen on unix socket or tcp socket
+        ; Option A: listen on a TCP socket(by default). listen = localhost:9000

-        // listen on a unix socket if php-fpm and nginx are on the same server listen = /var/run/php-fpm/php-fpm.sock
+        ; Option B: listen on a unix socket if php-fpm and nginx are on the same server ;listen = /var/run/php-fpm/php-fpm.sock

-        // Set permissions for unix socket...
+        ;Set permissions for unix socket...
-        listen.owner = nobody
+        ;listen.owner = nobody
-        listen.group = nobody
+        ;listen.group = nobody
-        listen.mode = 0660
+        ;listen.mode = 0660

 ## Configure `php-fpm` as systemd Service
 * Create systemd unit file